andreasawenlof/pp1-final/README.md

 Background is fixed, and all the content in front of it moves without the background moving.

 ### The Homepage
 The homepage consists of an about me section to read about the artist, what she is about and what her music is inspired by.
-This page is very crucial to attract the visitor as we want them to navigate furuther on the page.
+This page is very crucial to attract the visitor as we want them to navigate further on the page.
 ![Responsive image of The HOME page](docs/images/home-resp.png)

 ### Media Section